-Here are 30 Measuring instruments for mechanical engineer.
+Here are 30 Measuring instruments for mechanical engineers.
 Every Mechanical Engineering student or employee should know about this.

-Learn 30+ instruments in our online courses of Metrology
+Learn 30+ instruments in our online courses of Engineering Metrology and 3D Measurement

 01. Vernier Caliper

 Vernier Caliper is a widely used linear measurement instrument with a least count of 0.02 mm.
 It is used to measure linear dimensions like length, diameter, depth.

 It is a Basic Instrument of measurement, consisting of two types of scale

 The main scale and the Vernier scale can slide along the main scale.
 Two types of measurement we can do, the first one is through the external jaw (measure external dimensions) and another one is the internal jaw (measure internal dimensions).

 02. Outside Micrometer

 External Micrometer is also known as Outside Micrometer or External Micrometer.